mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * `index-phrases` option on a text field
     * two-term word combinations (shingles) are indexed into a separate field
     * allows exact phrase queries (no slop) to run more efficiently, at the expense of a larger index
+        * slop = how far we allow the terms to be
 * field type `search_as_you_type`
     * creates the following fields
         * `my_field`